jembi/openhim-core-js/docs/how-to/how-to-install-on-centos.md

 However it is recommended that NGINX be installed for production and staging servers.
 All openhim-console web traffic should be routed through NGINX; allowing NGINX to manage SSL certificates, data compression and port routing.

-## Install certs
+## Install SSL certificates

-There a couple of ways to setup SSL certificates for openhim-console.
-The easiest and recommended way is by routing all web traffic through NGINX and configuring it to use SSL.
-Certificates can be purchased or are freely available by using [Letsencrypt](https://letsencrypt.org/).

-SSL certificates for openhim-core can be managed through the openhim-console's interface.
-By default it uses a self-signed certificate.
+Please refer to [this](http://openhim.readthedocs.io/en/latest/how-to/how-to-setup-ssl-certs.html) on how to setup SSL certificates for OpenHIM.

 ## Backups